DoD-Platform-One/bb-common/docs/networkPolicies.md

 - Allow inbound traffic for Prometheus monitoring of istio sidecar and redis (if enabled)
 - Allow all external traffic from helm test related pods
 - Allow all external traffic to tempo for tracing
-- Allow all traffic related to MinIO (Network Policy templates for this still need to be created)
+- Allow all traffic related to MinIO

 These policies are located in the chart/templates.networkPolicies/_conditional.yaml and are defined as `bb-common.netpols.conditional`.